wfenske/IfdefRevolver/docs/journal-extension/index.md

 ---
 layout: default
-title: Online Appendix for "How Preprocessor Annotations (Do Not) Affect Maintainability" (Journal Extension of the GPCE 2017 Paper)
+title: Online Appendix for "How Preprocessor Annotations (Do Not) Affect Maintainability" (Journal Extension of the 2017 Conference Paper at GPCE)
 ---
-# Online Appendix for "How Preprocessor Annotations (Do Not) Affect Maintainability: A Case Study on Change Proneness" (Journal Extension of the GPCE 2017 Paper)
+# Online Appendix for "How Preprocessor Annotations (Do Not) Affect Maintainability: A Case Study on Change Proneness" (Journal Extension of the 2017 Conference Paper at GPCE)

 ## Installing and Running the Tool